 Implicit Runge-Kutta 4(5)

-Implicit Runge-Kutta is a numerical solver providing an efficient and stable implicit method to solve Ordinary Differential Equations (ODEs) Initial Value Problems.
-Called by xcos.
+Numerical solver providing an efficient and stable implicit method to solve Ordinary Differential Equations (ODEs) Initial Value Problems.

 Runge-Kutta is a numerical solver providing an efficient and stable fixed-size step method to solve Initial Value Problems of the form: